xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-2.md

 </div>

 ## Summary

-This concludes the tutorial on provisioning Layer 3 VPN  services over SRv6 transport on NCS platforms.
-We covered sample example of VPNv4 service, similarly VPNv6 can also be configured (uDT6).
+This concludes the tutorial on provisioning Layer 3 VPN  services over SRv6 transport on NCS 500 and 5500 platforms.
+We covered sample example of VPNv4 service.
+Similarly VPNv6 can also be configured (uDT6).
 Stay tuned for upcoming tutorial covering layer2 services over SRv6 transport.